 Thanks for following along.

-I arrived in Casablanca on September 4th after a long flight from New York.
+I arrived in Casablanca after a long flight from New York.
 Since this wasn’t my first time in Morocco I had a little idea of what to expect, but I was quite surprised by how good the trains were.
 As of 2026, Morocco has high-speed rail connecting major cities in the north, with major expansion planned.
 It’s the only country on the continent with a high-speed rail system.

 I wanted to start from the northern part of Morocco and work my way down, so after spending a day in Casablanca, I took a bus to Tangier.
 Tangier sits right at the western entrance of the Strait of Gibraltar, a mere 14km from Spain.
 It was a major Phoenician trading post.
 Fun fact, the word “tangerines” originally meant “of Tangier” used to describe fruit shipped from Tangier, and later was used as a description for Mandarin oranges coming from China through that port.